Introduction

 Creating the service account, role, and role binding for the Security Context Constraint (SCC).
 Note that this SCC will be applied at the cluster level, hence, we should ensure that ClusterRole permissions are as limited as possible.
 If one of the pods associated with this service account gets compromised, then the attacker would not be able to gain access to the entire cluster.

-• To configure Filebeat, edit the configuration file filebeat.yml.
+- To configure Filebeat, edit the configuration file filebeat.yml.
 For a sample configuration file, please see filebeat.reference.yml, and for more information on how to configure Filebeat, go here.

-• To configure Filebeat manually, you specify a list of inputs in the filebeat.inputs section of the filebeat.yml config file; go here for more information.
+- To configure Filebeat manually, you specify a list of inputs in the

-• The Output section of the filebeat.yml config file determines the output destination of the processed data.
+config file is used to configure processing across data exported by Filebeat.
+For a list of type of processors, go here. - The Output section of the filebeat.yml config file determines the output destination of the processed data.
 Only a single output may be defined.
 See configuring output for more information.

-• Kibana dashboards are loaded into Kibana via the Kibana API.
+- Kibana dashboards are loaded into Kibana via the Kibana API.
 This requires a Kibana endpoint configuration.
-You configure the endpoint in the setup.kibana section of the filebeat.yml config file.
-See setup Kibana endpoint for more information.
+You configure the endpoint in the

 Filebeat will be deployed as a DaemonSet to ensure there’s a running instance on each node of the cluster.

-If running on Red Hat OpenShift, please see the configuration requirements.
+Note: If running on Red Hat OpenShift, please see the configuration requirements.

-– Kubernetes master nodes can use taints to limit the workloads that can run on them.
+toleration – Kubernetes master nodes can use taints to limit the workloads that can run on them.
 To run Filebeat on master nodes you may need to update the Daemonset spec to include proper tolerations.
 For more information, go here.
 To list the taints on nodes:

 $ kubectl describe nodes | grep -e Name: -e Taints: